chiskas2/333-RGB-LED-MiniCube/README.md

 # 333-RGB-LED-MiniCube

-Main (only) feature: 3x3x3 RGB LED cube with 128 individual PWM levels for 81 LEDs (27 RGB) @ 52.3 Hz.
+A small 3x3x3 RGB LED cube with 128 individual PWM levels for 81 LEDs (27 RGB) @ 52.3 Hz.
 Basically just a test.